industrial-edge/Performance-Analytics/docs/Installation.md

 ![Databus_Configuration](graphics/databus_configuration.png)

 Add an user with the topic: `ie/#`.
 In this use case we use the credentials "edge" / "edge".
 The credentials can be chosen freely but must be the same in all system apps.
 Select "Publish and Subscribe" as permission.
-And lastly click "add"
+And lastly, click "add"

 ![Databus_User](graphics/add_user.png)